 More Info About My Practice

-As a couple and family therapist I have specialized training in treating complex relational issues.
-I am trained to see individuals in the context of the greater relational systems to which they belong.
+As a couple and family therapist, I am trained to see individuals in the context of the greater relational systems they are a part of.
 Therefore, therapy, even individual therapy takes into consideration the interconnections of people with their families of origin, communities, and any other system to which they belong.
-My areas of expertise include Trauma, Attachment Issues, Premarital Counseling, Grief and Loss, Life Transitions and Intimacy/Relationship Issues.
+My areas of expertise include Trauma, Attachment Issues, Relationship Counseling, Intimacy Issues, Grief and Loss, Anxiety and Life Transitions.

 Important Factors for Choosing a Therapist